Paddy Madden: Fleetwood Town

 On 2 January 2018, Madden signed for fellow League One side Fleetwood Town for an undisclosed fee, believed to be £150,000, signing a 2 1/2-year contract.

 He scored his 100th goal in English football in Fleetwood Town's FA Cup tie against Guiseley on 3 December 2018.

 In May 2019 he signed a new three-year contract with the club.

 During the 2020–21 season, Madden was sidelined for multiple matches after testing positive for COVID-19.
 At the time of Madden's departure from Fleetwood Town in March 2021, he was the club's all-time top scorer in the EFL with 43 goals.
 In all competitions, Madden scored 53 goals in 149 appearances for Fleetwood after joining the club from Scunthorpe United in January 2018.

 Stockport County

-On 15 March 2021, Madden signed for National League side Stockport County for an undisclosed fee, signing a three year deal.
+On 15 March 2021, Madden signed for National League side Stockport County for an undisclosed fee, signing a three-year deal.
 Madden was awarded the National League Player of the Month award for March 2022 after scoring four goals and assisting three as his side won all five of their league matches across the month as his side moved eleven points clear at the top of the table.
 Madden scored the first goal on the final day of the season as Stockport defeated FC Halifax Town 2–0, securing the league title.

-Following a slow start to the season for both played and club, Madden was awarded the EFL League Two Player of the Month award for October 2022 having contributed to a goal in all six of Stockport's matches.
+Following a slow start to the season for both player and club, Madden was awarded the EFL League Two Player of the Month award for October 2022 having contributed to a goal in all six of Stockport's matches.

+On 16 December 2023, Madden scored a hat-trick against Sutton United in an 8–0 rout.
+On 17 April 2024, Madden scored a third hat-trick of the 2023–24 season in a 5–2 victory over Notts County, the victory securing the League Two title.
+Seven goals in seven games saw Madden awarded the League Two Player of the Month award for April 2024.

+On 6 May 2024, the club announced it had been unable to agree a new deal with Madden, who will leave the club in the summer when the previous contract expires.

+Chesterfield

+On 13 May 2024, newly promoted League Two side Chesterfield announced that Madden would join on a two-year deal upon the expiration of his contract with Stockport.

+On 21 August 2025, Madden joined fellow League Two club Accrington Stanley on loan until the end of the 2025–26 season.

+Accrington Stanley

+On 18 October 2025, Madden netted his first league goals and completed a hat-trick in a 4-0 victory over Swindon Town.
+Madden also provided the assist for the other Accrington goal.